Visalia, California: History

 The next memorable event was the arrival of the telegraph in 1860.
 Visalians then could get timely information of the events taking place on the East Coast that would ultimately develop into the Civil War.
-During the war, many citizens of Visalia could not decide whether Visalia should stand on the side of the North or the South, so they simply had a mini Civil War of their own on Main Street.
+During the war, many citizens of Visalia were unable to decide whether Visalia should stand on the side of the North or the South, so they simply had a mini Civil War of their own on Main Street.
 No one really knows the outcome of the war, but apparently it was concluded to the satisfaction of the participants and life returned to normal.
 The federal government, however, was not so easily convinced, and reacting to concern about sedition, banned Visalia's pro-South Equal Rights Expositor newspaper and established a military garrison.
 Camp Babbitt was built in 1862 to stop overt Southern support and maintain law and order in the community.
 During these Civil War years, Visalia was incorporated, which gave the town new rights.

 The second incorporation in 1874 moved Visalia into city status with a common council and an ex-officio mayor and president.
 In 1893, the train bandits and murderers John Sontag and Chris Evans were apprehended, badly wounded, outside Visalia in what is called the Battle of Stone Corral.
 Sontag died three weeks later in police custody in Fresno; Evans was sent to Folsom State Prison.
 In 1904, the Visalia Electric Railroad was incorporated.

 In October 1933, Visalia was the site of a fact-finding committee appointed by Governor James Rolph and charged with investigating labor violence in the San Joaquin cotton strike.
 Labor activist Caroline Decker led hundreds of strikers in a march on the courthouse, and led the questioning of strikers during the investigation.
 In the mid-1970s, the area was known for the serial burglaries of the then unidentified Visalia Ransacker.
 More recently, Visalia served as a host city for the Amgen Tour of California in 2009 and 2010.

-Cityscape

-The city is divided into neighborhoods, some of which were incorporated places or communities.
-Also, several independent cities around Visalia are popularly grouped with the city of Visalia, due to its immediate vicinity.
-Generally, the city is divided into these areas: Downtown Visalia, North Visalia, the Eastside, Southwest Visalia, the Industrial Area, Mooney, and the Westside.

-Visalia has a rich architectural history, including many extant buildings dating to the mid- to late 1800s.
-Throughout the town center are many historic brick structures, including the Bank of Italy (currently Bank of the Sierra) and the Art Deco/Beaux-Arts Visalia Town Center Post Office, both of which are registered with the National Register of Historic Places.
-In addition to many other historic buildings and Victorian houses, Visalia is also home to a distinctive Fox Theatre, which was restored by a community group known as "Friends of the Fox" and currently serves as a live venue for music and stage performances.